hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 to be working in for the tutorial

 ~~~
-docker pull matthewfeickert/intro-to-docker #you may need 'sudo docker pull'
+docker pull matthewfeickert/intro-to-docker

+#if you run into a premission error, use "sudo docker run ..." as a quick fix
+# to fix this for the future, see https://docs.docker.com/install/linux/linux-postinstall/
 ~~~
 {: .source}